Italo-Donato/Italo-Donato/README.md

 ### 💬About me

-  I'm a computer engineering student at [CEFET-MG](https://www.cefetmg.br) in Brazil & Marketing analyst and web dev at [Commit jr](https://commitjr.com)
+  I'm a computer engineering student at [CEFET-MG](https://www.cefetmg.br) in Brazil

 <!--
 **Italo-Donato/Italo-Donato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.